turquoiseowl/i18n/README.md

     ...
   </appSettings>
 ```
-When VisualizeMessages is active the NuggetVisualizeToken will be appended at start and end of
+When VisualizeMessages is active the NuggetVisualizeToken will be inserted at start and end of
 each translated message.

 #### Message Context Support